crownstone/localization-lib-android-basic/README.md

 ## Usage

 The localization first needs to be trained.
 This is done with labeled measurements.
 Once training is completed, location updates are sent via a callback.

+The usual way to use this library is to create an instance of `Localization`, and call `startLocalization()`.

+### Training

+For each location, a fingerprint has to be trained.

+The usual way to do this is by first calling `startFingerprint()`.
+Then call `feedMeasurement()` each time you get a new measurement (like a scanned bluetooth device).
+Once enough measurements are taken for the location, `finalizeFingerprint()` has to be called.

+### Localizing

+Once locations have a fingerprint, localization will work.

+Call `track()` each time you get a new measurement (like a scanned bluetooth device).
+This will trigger the callback provided in `startLocalization()` to be called with location updates.

+### More

-See the [Localization interface class](#Localization.java) for all the available functions.
+See the [Localization interface class](Localization.java) for all the available functions.